 Where to Find Traditional Mexico Food in the Yucatan Peninsula

-Best Restaurants in Merida Mexico
+Best Restaurants in Merida, Mexico

 La Chaya Maya (our favourite in Merida)

-For authentic Mayan cuisine look no further than La Chaya Maya.
+For authentic Mayan cuisine, look no further than La Chaya Maya.

 Address: Calle 55 entre 60 y 62 No. 510 Centro.

-La Chaya Maya is a very popular family restaurant in Merida specializing in local Yucatan food, including the popular dish Sopa de Lima.
+La Chaya Maya is a very popular family restaurant in Merida specialising in local Yucatan food, including the popular dish Sopa de Lima.
 In the corner, you can watch tortillas being made by hand and baked in a large skillet.

 There are vegetarian options available.